Dynamical system analysis of quantum tunneling in an asymmetric double-well potential: Introduction

 A central restriction of the WKB approximation arises from its validity condition, which requires the particle momentum $p(x)=\sqrt{2m|E-\phi(x)|}$ to remain sufficiently large.
 This assumption breaks down near classical turning points, where the momentum vanishes, and within potential wells for low-energy states, particularly the ground state, where both kinetic and potential energies may become small \cite{halataei2017tunnel}.
 Further, especially near the boundaries where wave functions must be matched across classically allowed and forbidden regions, the standard WKB wavefunctions often require fine-tuning \cite{wine2025modified}.

 In addition, traditionally, the WKB approach has been mainly employed to obtain approximate solutions of the \emph{time-independent} Schr\"odinger equation.
-By contrast, time-dependent WKB and other such semiclassical methods remain an active area of research \cite{huber1987generalized, huber1988generalized, boiron1998complex, goldfarb2008complex, chou2008quantum}.
+In contrast, time-dependent WKB and other such semiclassical methods remain an active area of research \cite{huber1987generalized, huber1988generalized, boiron1998complex, goldfarb2008complex, chou2008quantum}.
 This limitation becomes particularly significant when studying tunneling---an inherently time-dependent quantum phenomenon \cite{bender2011quantum}.
 For instance, in a double-well potential, tunneling is theoretically permitted at all sub-barrier energies.
-However, tunneling becomes practically undetectable for states deep within the wells since it is exponentially suppressed.
-This poses a significant impediment in studying systems like ultracold optical lattices\cite{Gross_Bloch_2017}, where such suppression prohibits the detection of small tunnel splittings \cite{Raso2025nonadiabatic}.
+While several studies have addressed quantum tunneling detection and measurement in a double-well potential using open-system approaches \cite{gisin1993quantum, altenmuller1994quantum, xiao2012coherent, reynoso2023quantum}, tunneling becomes practically undetectable for states deep within the wells since it is exponentially suppressed.
+This poses a significant impediment in studying systems like ultracold optical lattices \cite{Gross_Bloch_2017}, where such suppression prohibits the detection of small tunnel splittings \cite{Raso2025nonadiabatic}.
 Overcoming this challenge to predict a practical quantitative energy threshold for detectable quantum transport through tunneling requires a theoretical framework capable of modeling time-dependent quantum evolution directly, a task for which the standard time-dependent WKB approximation is ill-suited.

 To bridge this gap, we turn to alternative complementary theoretical frameworks that naturally connect classical and quantum dynamics.
 Among them, a systematic approach is provided by the Ehrenfest theorem \cite{ehrenfest1927bemerkung, heller1975timedependent, pattanayak1994semiquantal}, which, although often introduced as a means to extract the semiclassical limit, yields exact quantum mechanical equations governing the time evolution of expectation values of operators, and is therefore not limited to describing the classical limit of quantum mechanics \cite{roy2001chaos, biswas2018propagation, chawla2019quantum, sarkar2020nonlinear, bhattacharyya2021new}.
 For a quantum operator $\mathcal{O}$ that does not depend explicitly on time, the time evolution of its expectation value in a system described by a Hamiltonian $H$ is given by the Ehrenfest theorem: